drghirlanda/eric/hardware/calibration/README.txt

+calibration.c

 This calbiration utility enables one to center the ERIC servomotor precisely.
+It is run through the run.sh shell script.

-The pins are hardcoded - make sure they match those in eric/software/arc/effectors.arc.
+Pin numbers are set in run.sh - make sure they match those in eric/software/arc/effectors.arc.

-The values giving the correct calibration (minimum and maximum positions) should be set in the same file (servomotor lines).
+Once you have determined the values giving the correct calibration, write them in the servomotor section of effectors.arc.

-It is run throuhg the run.sh shell script.